Submitted by on

 Training

-Everyone in the organization should be trained on security policies and general security awareness, emphasizing any FedRAMP compliance policies.
+Everyone in the organization should be regularly trained on security policies and general security awareness, emphasizing any FedRAMP compliance policies.

 Cross-Agency Security Expands Opportunities

-The FedRAMP authorization provides a standard security risk model that CSPs can leverage for all federal agencies.
+The FedRAMP authorization provides a standardized security risk model that CSPs can leverage for all federal agencies.
 This gives CSPs a consistent baseline for meeting and adhering to security standards for cloud services—FedRAMP compliance.

-While the FedRAMP authorization process and compliance requirements are rigorous, once a cloud service provider obtains FedRAMP agency ATO or JAB P-ATO, it is much faster and easier to offer services to the rest of the federal government.
+While the FedRAMP authorization process and compliance requirements are rigorous, once a cloud service provider obtains FedRAMP agency ATO or JAB P-ATO, it is much faster and easier to offer services to the remainder of the federal government.

 Egnyte has experts ready to answer your questions.
 For more than a decade, Egnyte has helped more than 16,000 customers with millions of customers worldwide.